RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Mr Coulls agreed to let a company quarry stone on the land in return for royalty payments.
     - Mr Coulls and the company negotiated the terms.
     - The document written by Mrs Coulls and Mr Coulls' direction.
-    - Title said only between Mr Coull and O’neil construction
+    - Title said only between Mr Coull and O'neil construction
       - Did not matter that Mrs Coull signed at bottom, she was not named in the agreement
   - Lederberger v Mediterranean Olives Financial Pty Ltd (2012) 38 VR 509
     - [19] Identification of the parties to a contract must be in accordance with the objective theory of contract.